 The answer will vary based on where the student performs the test download.
-A download time in the range of 2-3 seconds suggests regular broadband, and a download time in the range of 10-15 seconds suggests fast broadband.
+A download time in the range of 2-3 seconds suggests fast broadband, and a download time in the range of 10-15 seconds suggests regular broadband.